alienily/alienily/README.md

 - 📈 My first degree was a BA in Public Health at the University of Washington

-- 👩🏻‍💻 I'm currently a junior in my second degree, which is a BS in Computer Science with Oregon State University
+- 👩🏻‍💻 I'm currently a senior in my second degree, which is a BS in Computer Science with Oregon State University

 - ❤️‍🩹 I have 3 years of social services and public health professional experience.

-- 🇺🇸 I'm currently seeking winter 2023, summer 2023, and fall 2023 software engineer internships in USA
+- 🇺🇸 I'm currently seeking entryl level/new grad software engineer positions for spring 2023.

 ⚡ Stuff I'm working on!